General Stress Reduction

 Want some basic tips on combating stress?
 Check out this Psychology Today article for Five Quick Tips to Reduce Stress and Stop Anxiety.

-The UT Counseling and Mental Health Center’s Virtual Midfulness and Stress Reduction Activities page is designed for students, but many of the tips on here could help stressed out staff just as easily!
+The UT Counseling and Mental Health Center’s Virtual Mindfulness and Stress Reduction Activities page is designed for students, but many of the tips on here could help stressed out staff just as easily!

 Yoga and Exercise

 Yoga has been proven to help with general stress reduction and anxiety moderation.
 See our Yoga for Anxiety video series for guided yoga aimed at lowering anxiety in the mind and body.
-Another great resource is the University Yoga club is open to students, faculty, and staff.
+Another great resource is the University Yoga club, which is open to students, faculty, and staff.
 They hold a free yoga and meditation practice every week.
-Check out Know Events to find when the next practice is scheduled.
+Check out their HornsLink page to find when the next practice is scheduled.